 bonus 4: stamp the image on to cardstock and since your pad colors were random drips and drops, your image has a very organic coloring to it – not your traditional rainbow pad by any means (i really like using the back part of glossy cardstock for this since it’s matte but smooth unlike bumpy watercolor paper).

-bonus 5: mist the stamp generously with water and watch the distress inks react like they should.
+bonus 5: mist the stamp generously with water and watch the distress inks react like they should. dry the paper with a heat tool and check out that amazing watercolor stamped effect, just beautiful.

 bonus 6: of course you can also stamp multiple images on one paper.